World

 Share

 Similarly, Lithuania’s parliament voted on May 8, 2025, to withdraw from the Ottawa Convention.
-Lithuanian officials argue that reintroducing anti-personnel mines is for national security and effective defense against potential aggression.
+Lithuanian officials argue that reintroducing anti-personnel mines is essential for national security and effective defense against potential aggression.
 The decision reflects a regional consensus among Baltic states and Poland to reassess their defense strategies in light of evolving security dynamics.

-The decision by Finland and Lithuania to produce anti-personnel landmines signifies a notable shift in European defense policy, the complex balance national security concerns and international humanitarian obligations.
+The decision by Finland and Lithuania to produce anti-personnel landmines signifies a notable shift in European defense policy, reflecting the complex balance between national security concerns and international humanitarian obligations.
 As these countries move forward with their plans, the international community continues to monitor the situation, weighing the implications for regional security and global disarmament efforts.

 Share